 Bengali’s played a major in the anti-colonial movement in South Asia.
-Bengal was always the centerpiece of all military and political movement against British rule in South Asia.
+Bengal was always the centrepiece of all military and political movements against British rule in South Asia.
 The most aggressive military campaign to overthrow British was launched by Bengali political leader Subhas Chandra Bose in 1940, he led the military campaign allied with Japan & Germany to fight British imperialism.

-As Japan and Bose army advanced in Burma towards Bengal, British PM Winston Churchill ordered to destroy all civilian Boat in Bengal and & exported the grains stock to others presidency What resulted the Bengal famine of 1943 & caused 3 Million Death of Bengali people .
-After the surrender of Japan , British Cabinet Mission of 1946, split Bengal in India and Pakistan known as partition of Bengal 1947 against a Popular Demand of United Bengal .
+As Japan and Bose army advanced in Burma towards Bengal, British PM Winston Churchill ordered to destroy all civilian Boats in Bengal and & export the grains stock to others presidency What resulted in the Bengal famine of 1943 & caused 3 Million Death of Bengali people.
+After the surrender of Japan, the British Cabinet Mission of 1946, split Bengal in India and Pakistan known as partition of Bengal 1947 against a Popular Demand of United Bengal .
 Bengal Prime MinisterHuseyn Shaheed Suhrawardy and Sarat Chandra Bose campaigned for a Unified Bengal.

 They felt the necessity of making Bengal a self-sufficient state with its own constitution.
 They emphasized that Bengal belonged to the Bengalis and was indivisible.
 He hoped that all sections of the people of the province would want to live and work for making Bengal a glorious land.
 Suhrawardy maintained that independence would usher in a new era of peace and prosperity in Bengal.